Need Help? Give us a call.

 Email subject: Follow-up on invoice #10237

-I am sure you’re quite busy, but I would appreciate if you could take a moment and look at the invoice when you get a chance.
-Please address any questions you may have.
+I’m sure you’re busy, but I’d appreciate if you could take a moment and look over the invoice when you get a chance.
+Please let me know if you have any questions.

 Email subject: Invoice #10237 is due today

 This is just a reminder that payment on invoice #10237 (total $5,400), which we sent on March 25th, is due today.
 You can make payment to the bank account specified on the invoice.